 Contact: Mary Rindfleisch, Assistant Director, 203-438-2282 x1009 firstname.lastname@example.org

-The Ridgefield Library has changed the way people will log and report their progress during the Summer Reading Program.
-This means there will be changes to our volunteer program as well.
-The Library will be looking for approximately 40 volunteers, each of whom can make a significant time commitment (16 to 20 hours between June 24 and August 10).
-Applicants must complete this application, sign and return it to Geri Diorio at the Library or at firstname.lastname@example.org by June 3.
+The Ridgefield Library now uses an online system for people to log and report their progress during the Summer Reading Program.
+To help children create accounts and track their books, hand out prizes and encourage more reading, the Library will be looking for approximately 50 middle and high school volunteers, each of whom can make a significant time commitment (16 to 20 hours between June 23 and August 9).
+Applicants must complete this application, sign and return it to Geri Diorio at the Library or at firstname.lastname@example.org by June 2.

 Community Service Volunteering